s-victor/TinyPedal/docs/customization.md

 ## Tyre carcass temperature
 **This widget displays tyre carcass temperature info.**

+    enable_heatmap_auto_matching
+Enable automatically heatmap style matching for specific tyre compounds defined in `compounds.json` preset.
+This option applies matching heatmap style to front and rear tyre compounds separately.

+Note, separate compounds info for tyres on the same axle is not available from game API, which currently it is not possible to show left and right compounds separately.

     heatmap_name
 Set heatmap preset name that is defined in `heatmap.json` file.
+Note, this option has no effect while `enable_heatmap_auto_matching` is enabled.

     show_degree_sign
 Set `true` to show degree sign for each temperature value.